SMART goals are effective in getting results because they keep your brain focused on the vision.

 You’ve probably heard it before.

-Goals should be Specific, Measurable, Attainable, Relevant, and Timely.
+Goals should be set to be Specific, Measurable, Accountable/Attainable, Relevant, and Timely.

 In this way a SMART goal has specifically addressed what we want to happen and when we want it to happen by.

 If you want to prevent or reverse disease A SMART goal gives a clear vision.

 With the vision in front of us, we then have to get down to the work of figuring out what barriers are possibly preventing us from reaching the goal.